 The unemployment rate varies considerably among different ethnicities.
 This note looks at unemployment by ethnic background, including analysis by age group and gender.Jump to full report >>

-The UK unemployment rate (the proportion of the economically active population who are unemployed) was 4.5% in July-September 2017.
-The unemployment rate was 4.0% for the White ethnic group compared to 7.8% for people from a BAME (Black, Asian, and Minority Ethnic) background, although the rate varied between different ethnic minority groups.
+The UK unemployment rate (the proportion of the economically active population who are unemployed) was 4.2% in January-March 2018.
+The unemployment rate was 3.8% for the White ethnic group compared to 7.1% for people from a BAME (Black, Asian, and Minority Ethnic) background, although the rate varied between different ethnic minority groups.

 Both these figures have decreased over the past year.
-In July-September 2016, the unemployment rate was 4.6% for the White ethnic group and 8.5% for people from a BAME background.
+In January-March 2017, the unemployment rate was 4.1% for the White ethnic group and 7.9% for people from a BAME background.

 Following the recession unemployment rates increased, up to 7.8% for people from a White background and 14.7% for people from a BAME background.
-The rate for people from a BAME background in the latest quarter (July-September 2017) was equal to the post-recession high for people from a white background.
+The rate for people from a BAME background only fell below the post-recession high for people from a white background in the last year.